tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 SUP files can be converted to plain text (`.srt`) using OCR (Optical Character Recognition) programs such as [subtitleedit](https://aur.archlinux.org/packages/subtitleedit).

-Don't forget that if you have English subtitles enabled, at best you're going to improve your English, but your Japanese is not going to get any better.

 ## User-scripts for MPV